jarsp/ctf-vm/README.md

 Simple scripts for my ctf setup.

 Clone the repo and run with ./setup.sh INSTALL\_DIR inside the VM to install into the given directory as the current user.
+Please don't use any weird path names/usernames, it might be broken, but I tried.

 An Ubuntu VM is required, probably 16.04 at least.